5 Easy Steps to Clean and Polish Your Alloy Wheels

 5. Give your alloy wheels a good polish and wax

 For the finishing touch, polish or wax your alloy wheels until they shine beautifully.
 The polish or wax you use will depend on the finish on your wheel.
-For example, a chrome finish will require a chrome polish, and coated or painted wheels will require a polish that will protect the finish.
+For example, a shadow chrome finish will require a chrome polish, and coated or painted alloy wheels will require a polish that will protect the finish.
 Use a clean rag to apply your polish or wax, and buff the wheels until glossy.

 Have your alloy wheels been damaged by brake dust?
 Advantage Alloy Repairs performs alloy wheel repairs and refurbishments in Brisbane.
 Contact us today to receive a quote.